 We are all welcome to facilitate spontaneous art processes that invite authentic self-expression.
 Emotional expression through authentic art-making is a normal human process.

-Yet, often when subconscious thoughts and emotions come up for a natural release through spontaneous creative expression, no risk management, diagnosis or referral is needed.
-The expressive art-making process itself does the healing work.
+Often when subconscious thoughts and emotions come up for a natural release through creative expression, no risk management, diagnosis or referral is needed.
+The expressive art-making process itself does the healing and release work.

 What Kinds of Academic Training Should I Pursue to Facilitate the Expressive Arts?